ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 - `x` — Value to be inserted.
 [Expression](../syntax.md#syntax-expressions) resulting in one of the [supported data types](../../sql-reference/data-types/index.md).
 - `pos` — Position at which the specified element `x` is to be inserted.
 Index numbering in the array starts from zero.
 [UInt32](../../sql-reference/data-types/int-uint.md#uint-ranges).
 - `default_x`— Default value for substituting in empty positions.
 Optional parameter.
 [Expression](../syntax.md#syntax-expressions) resulting in the data type configured for the `x` parameter.
 If `default_x` is not defined, the [default values](../../sql-reference/statements/create.md#create-default-values) are used.
 - `size`— Length of the resulting array.
 Optional parameter.
-When using this parameter, the default value must be specified.
+When using this parameter, the default value `default_x` must be specified.
 [UInt32](../../sql-reference/data-types/int-uint.md#uint-ranges).

 **Returned value**